 31 THINGS TO DO IN BOHOL

-I spent one week in Bohol to visit as many Bohol tourist attractions as I could and have put together the ultimate list of the best places to visit in Bohol including where to find them and what to expect!
+I spent one week on the island to visit as many tourist attractions as I could and have put together this ultimate list of the best places to visit in Bohol including where to find them and what to expect!

 As mentioned earlier, I recommend spending 3 days in Panglao and 3 days in Anda.

-I have dissected this Bohol travel guide into two parts, places to visit in Bohol while staying in Panglao and places to visit in Bohol while staying in Anda.
-This will make it much easier for you to craft together your Bohol itinerary.
+I have dissected this travel guide into two parts, places to visit while staying in Panglao and places to visit while staying in Anda.
+This will make it much easier for you to craft together your itinerary.